 Meanwhile, Spain grants asylum to Ante Pavelic, the fascist dictator of the Independent State of Croatia during the Second World War.
 Pavelic's reign was one of the bloodiest of the war, resulting in 600,000 to one million deaths.

 1958 - Spain joins the Organisation for Economic Cooperation and Development (OECD) and the International Monetary Fund (IMF).

 1959 - Spain opens further to the world under an IMF stabilisation plan that requires the liberalisation of trade and capital flows, including direct foreign investment.
-This overturning of the earlier isolationist economic policies will result in a burst of growth and prosperity.
+This overturning of the earlier isolationist economic policies results in a burst of growth and prosperity.

 1960s - The Spanish economy grows spectacularly as industry is modernised and the country becomes a popular tourist destination, with gross domestic product rising by 40%.
 At the same time, popular discontent with the strictures of the regime starts to grow and become vocal.
 Franco responds by slightly loosening his control.

 1965 - Workers are given the right to strike over non-political disputes.
 Media censorship is relaxed the following year.

 1969 - A wave of strikes and rebellion in the universities causes Franco to proclaim a "state of exception" throughout Spain.
 The rights to freedom of expression and assembly are suspended.
 The state of exception if lifted in March.
 Franco designates 32-year-old prince Juan Carlos de Borbón, grandson of former King Alfonso XIII, as heir to the Spanish throne and his successor.